-The cryogenic systems are designed and installed to comply with applicable standards per FESHM Chapters Pressure Vessels, Piping Systems, Inert Gas Trailer Connections and Onsite Filling Guidelines, Gas Regulators, Inspection and Testing of Relief Systems, Cryogenic System Review, Liquid Nitrogen Dewar Installation and Operation Rules, and Liquid Cryogenic Targets.
+The cryogenic systems are designed and installed to comply with applicable standards per FESHM Chapters Pressure Vessels, Piping Systems, Inert Gas Trailer Connections and Onsite Filling Guidelines, Gas Regulators, Inspection and Testing of Relief Systems, Cryogenic System Review, Liquid Nitrogen Dewar Installation and Operation Rules, and Liquid Cryogenic Targets, as stated in Section 1 Chapter 4.1.5.3.

 Portions of the distribution piping within the cryogenic systems present the potential for thermal burns; these have been marked and insulation applied to protect workers and users from inadvertent contact.
-All staff and users of the SBN facilities must complete building hazard awareness training that covers the potential hazards of cryogenic material.